The Turks and Caicos Islands, a British Overseas Territory, is a multi-party democracy, overseen by a British Governor

 The Turks and Caicos Islands Constitution Order 2011 provides for an elected Government comprising of a Ministerial Cabinet and an elected House of Assembly.
 There are currently six Ministries which manage all government services include:

 - Ministry of Finance, Investment and Trade

-- Ministry of Environment, Home Affairs and Agriculture
+- Ministry of Home Affairs, Transportation and Communication